-Figure 6: Hyperbolic relationship between decay rates and cliff points
+Fig 5.
+Hyperbolic relationship between decay rates and cliff points.

 3.4.
 Change in daily transit demand dynamics

 Overall, we observe a connection between a change in hourly demand patterns (measured by the Procrustes distance) and the total drop in demand due to COVID-19 (measured by the floor value).
-Figure 7 shows the geographic distribution of each transit system’s average Procrustes distance between its normal and pandemic hourly demand curves.
-This map shows a similar pattern to the geographic distribution of floor values (Figure 2): transit systems serving communities that are dominated by non-physical occupations (including university towns) experienced large qualitative changes in their weekday hourly demand patterns.
-In contrast, the Procrustes distances between normal and pandemic hourly transit demand profiles of older communities in the Midwest and Northeast is low, meaning these transit systems retained much of their typical daily demand profile (albeit with lower levels of overall demand).
-Figure 8 confirms the strong correlation between the Procrustes distance and floor values: higher levels of base demand during the pandemic also means less shift from the typical hourly demand profile.
+Fig 6 shows the geographic distribution of each transit system’s average Procrustes distance between its normal and pandemic hourly demand curves.
+This map shows a similar pattern to the geographic distribution of floor values (Fig 2): transit systems serving communities that are dominated by non-physical occupations (including university towns) experienced large qualitative changes in their weekday hourly demand patterns.
+In contrast, the Procrustes distances between normal and pandemic hourly transit demand profiles of communities in the Midwest and Northeast is low, meaning these transit systems retained much of their typical daily demand profile (albeit with lower levels of overall demand).
+Fig 7 confirms the strong correlation between the Procrustes distance and floor values: higher levels of base demand during the pandemic also means less shift from the typical hourly demand profile.